 Hundreds of pets are accidentally poisoned by common items in their homes each year.

-This week we will discuss which items you may not even realize are poisonous to your pets, and how you can prevent them from potentially harming or even killing your best FURiend.
+This week we will discuss which items you may not even realize are poisonous to your pets and how you can prevent them from potentially harming or even killing your best friend.

 Hazards we'll be discussing are Food, Plants, Medications, and Household Products.

-It is easy to drop something on the ground that may be fine for you to eat, but poisonous to your pet.
-During kitchen time, put up a baby gate or close the door to prevent your pet from coming into your area.
+It is easy to drop something on the ground that may be fine for you to eat but poisonous to your pet.
+During kitchen time, put up a baby gate or close the door to prevent your pet from entering your area.
 If you have a sweet kitty, baby gates are out of the question, so consider putting her in the bathroom or another room where she likes to spend time napping or sunning.

 Scraps for Snacks

-This is a huge no-no. I know we love our pets so much, but a lot of human food is very unhealthy and unsafe for your pets.
-Not even touching on the possibility that it could poison them; a lot of human food will cause high blood pressure, obesity, and even diabetes in your pets.
+This is a huge no-no. I know we love our pets so much, but human food is very unhealthy and unsafe for your pets.
+Not even touching on the possibility that it could poison them, much human food will cause high blood pressure, obesity, and even diabetes in your pets.
 One small bite for us is like 10 times the calories and fat for your pet.
 If you absolutely feel that you must give your pet a snack while you eat, ask your vet which pet treats and fruit and veggies are good for your pet’s current health.
-Remember this is not a meal, just a snack so don’t overdo the treats or they can cause stomach upset like when we eat too many cookies!
+Remember this is not a meal, just a snack, so don’t overdo the treats, or they can cause stomach upset like when we eat too many cookies!
 Sometimes, I give Lexi (18 years old with countless health issues) a few tiny pieces of carrots, apples, or banana while I’m snacking.
-I know that just a little won’t hurt her and it doesn’t interfere with her special diet that she’s on.
+I know that just a little won’t hurt her, and it doesn’t interfere with her special diet that she’s on.

 Multiple Pets/Prescription Pet Food

 If you cannot watch them, try placing one pet in a different room with the door closed.
-If you just need to keep you dog out of the cat food, try placing the cat food up higher out of pup’s reach.
-Unless you have an older cat or one with hip issues, then just try placing one pet in a different room with a door.
+If you need to keep your dog out of the cat food, try placing the cat food up higher out of the pup’s reach.
+Unless you have an older cat or one with hip issues, then try placing one pet in a different room with a door.

-This is a topic we really don't like talking about, but must be aware of.
-If you go to dog parks or even out on walks off of your property (which most if us do), always keep your eyes open and scan the ground and grass you're walking through.
+This is a topic we really don't like talking about but must be aware of.
+If you go to dog parks or even out on walks off of your property (which most of us do), always keep your eyes open and scan the ground and grass you're walking through.